jac307/MediaArtTutorials/MEDIA2DF3/Comp-Tech-2.md

 ### Select Compositions
 - Choose **three compositions** from **Composition Techniques I – Part 1 & 2**
 - Duplicate your Illustrator files for editing (do not overwrite originals)
+- Don’t forget to **embed all linked images** on Adobe Illustrator.

 ### Apply Your Colour Palettes
 Apply one of your custom palettes to each duplicated composition.